 E-commerce is a sizeable chunk of the modern retailer’s revenue stream.
 It’s essential that brands can use retail data analytics to help make the experience between online and offline seamless.

 Customers want an online shopping experience that naturally works with their visits to real-world stores.
-Retail analytics helps by providing detailed information on how industries and brands are performing.
+Retail analytics can then help by providing detailed information on how industries and brands are performing.

 Services such as click and collect and abandoned baskets messages are seen as something most consumers now expect.

 Big data can answer questions that allow retailers to join the Ecommerce world to the physical retail store.